Configuring Regions and Locations based CAC

 10. Use CHI-Location for Location name.

-11. Allow one (1) G729 voice call from this location.
-Set the Audio Bandwidth to 24 Kbps.
+11. Allow one (1) G729 voice traffic call from this location.
+Set the Audio Bandwidth to 24 kbps.

 12. Click Save.

-13. For Phone1-1 and Phone1-2, assigned the correct location.
-On Cisco Unified Communications Manager administration page, from the menu select Device > Phone.
+13. For Phone1-1 and Phone1-2, assign the correct location.
+On the Cisco Unified Communications Manager administration page, from the menu, select Device > Phone.
 Click Find to display all phones.

 14. Click on Phone1-1, change location to SJC-Location, click Save, and Reset.

-16. For Phone2-1 and Phone2-2, assigned the correct location.
-On Cisco Unified Communications Manager administration page, from the menu select Device > Phone.
+16. For Phone 2-1 and Phone 2-2, assign the correct location.
+On the Cisco Unified Communications Manager administration page, from the menu, select Device > Phone.
 Click Find to display all phones.